huglester/pyrocms-flash-widget/README.md

 ## Usage

-Easily embed Flash Player content in your website.

 1. Upload a **flash file** through the **Files** admin.
 2. Create a new Flash widget instance in the **Widgets** admin.
 3. Set the **title**, **width** and **height**.